Netanyahu takes flak over bed on a plane

 The prime minister, it said, was entitled to a good night's sleep on an overnight flight after a busy day.
 But it added, a sleeping cabin would no longer be installed on his flights to Europe.

-The Netanyahu bedroom touched a particular nerve in Israel after news earlier this year that the prime minister's office had an annual budget of $2,700 to buy his favourite flavours from a Jerusalem ice cream parlour.
+The Netanyahu bedroom touched a particular nerve in Israel after news earlier this year that the prime minister's office had an annual budget of $2,700 to buy his favorite flavors from a Jerusalem ice cream parlor.

-A post on Netanyahu's Facebook page contained a link to a website inviting people to sign a petition demanding he pay for the bed out of his own pocket.
-Nearly 4,000 have signed since Channel 10 first broke the news on Friday.
-(Reporting by Jeffrey Heller, Editing by Mark Trevelyan)